First, a few quick questions and answers about the Umbria Jazz Festival:

 My favorite Musical Acts During Umbria Jazz

-A good example of a local group is Funk Off, from nearby Tuscany.
+Local groups play every year, like Funk Off, from nearby Tuscany.
 They have a street parade and a stage performance that is a hit with kids and parents alike.
 With choreographed dance numbers while playing brass instruments in the heat of an Italian summer, it a crowd pleaser!

 Other fun regulars are Ray Gelato & the Giants who come from England every few years.
 Great for the classic Frank Sinatra feel and they attract big crowds.

 And from the USA multiple high school brass bands, jazz bands, and gospel choirs take part, something not found in Italy.
+There’s also the Berklee Summer school/Jazz Clinics for young musicians that come from all over.
+It’s two weeks long, starting the week before Umbria Jazz.

 The Venues of Umbria Jazz Festival